Juiux/next-port-landing/_posts/2021-01-19-introduction.md

 A few days ago, I was curious if whether it will be fun to make a site in which I could do some blog stuffs.
 So I made a site to host my blog posts and now here we are.
 This site is powered by Jekyll and hosted on Github.
-The theme is Dark Poole.
-[Check it out if you want to](https://github.com/andrewhwanpark/dark-poole).

 ## About Jekyll